Visual studio code¶

 active folder as its ${sourceDirectory}

-.
-If CMake Tools find the
+check this solution).
+If CMake Tools

-left panel then it has selected the correct folder.
+icon in the left panel then it has selected the correct folder.

 CMake Tools extension icon¶